pushti1/INDUCTION/README.md

 Today’s induction sessions helped us understand not only the **academic structure**, but also the **co-curricular ecosystem** at GNDEC.
 From **Digital Marketing skills** to **examination portals**, and from **communication essentials** to **engineering chemistry basics**, the day was full of learning and new experiences.

+# 🌟Day 8 – Induction Program

+##  9:00 AM – 10:30 AM | Mathematics Lecture by Professor Sandeep Gill
+**Venue:** Room No. 107

+The session was conducted by **Professor Sandeep Gill**, focusing on the topic of **Differential Equations**.
+Key highlights from the lecture:
+- **Recap of Class 12 Concepts:**
+  - Sir/Ma’am revised the basics of differential equations from Class 12 to ensure everyone was on the same page.
+  - Discussed the **definition** and **importance** of differential equations in mathematics and engineering.
+- **Illustrative Examples:**
+  - Solved several examples on the board to demonstrate various solution techniques.
+  - Encouraged students to solve practice problems during the class.
+- **Practice Problems:**
+  - Shared additional problems for self-practice.
+  - These included both basic and slightly advanced examples to strengthen our conceptual understanding.

+##  10:30 AM – 12:00 PM | Coding & IT Orientation by Professor Jaswant Singh
+**Venue:** Mechanical Seminar Hall
+**Participants:** ITB and ITC students

+This interactive session by **Professor Jaswant Singh** was aimed at giving first-year IT students an overview of the **Information Technology field** and the role of **coding** in our careers.
+Key points covered:
+- **What is a Program?**
+  - Explanation of what a computer program is and how it functions.
+  - Discussed the relationship between programs, coding, and problem-solving.
+- **What is Coding?**
+  - Defined coding as the process of writing instructions for computers to perform specific tasks.
+  - Shared real-world examples of how coding impacts our daily lives.
+- **Why Choose IT?**
+  - Discussed the **advantages of the IT branch** and its career opportunities.
+  - Emphasized the demand for skilled coders and software developers in the modern job market.
+- **Learning Resources & Recommendations:**
+  - Suggested documentaries and learning materials to help students understand technology and programming better.
+  - Encouraged continuous learning and skill development alongside academic coursework.
+- **Motivation for the Future:**
+  - Shared insights on how to succeed in the IT branch.
+  - Motivated students to take coding seriously from the very beginning of their college journey.

+The session was an **eye-opener** for many students, providing clarity on the significance of coding and the scope of IT as a career path.

+## ✅ Summary
+Day 8 of the induction program was highly productive.
+- The **Mathematics lecture** strengthened our understanding of differential equations through examples and practice.
+- The **IT orientation** inspired us to view coding not just as a subject, but as a skill essential for our future careers.
+Overall, the day balanced **technical learning** with **career guidance**, helping us start our IT journey with focus and motivation.